HPE Networking

-Hewlett Packard Enterprise Networking (abbreviated as HPE Networking) is the Networking Products division of Hewlett Packard Enterprise ("HP").
+Hewlett Packard Enterprise Networking (abbreviated as HPE Networking) is the Networking Products division of Hewlett Packard Enterprise ("HPE").
 HPE Networking and its predecessor entities have developed and sold networking products since 1979.
 Currently, it offers networking and switching products for small and medium sized businesses through its wholly owned subsidiary Aruba Networks.
 Prior to 2015, the entity within HP which offered networking products was called HP Networking.

 History

 HP's networking division was previously known as HP ProCurve.
 The HP division that became the HP ProCurve division began in Roseville, CA, in 1979.
 Originally it was part of HP’s Data Systems Division (DSD) and known as DSD-Roseville.
 Later, it was called the Roseville Networks Division (RND), then the Workgroup Networks Division (WND), before becoming the ProCurve Networking Business (PNB).
 The trademark filing date for the ProCurve name was February 25, 1998.

 On August 11, 2008, HP announced the acquisition of Colubris Networks, manufacturer of wireless capabilities, such as 802.11n.
 This completed on October 1, 2008.

 On November 11, 2009, HP announced its intent to acquire 3Com Corporation for $2.7B.
 In April 2010, HP completed its acquisition.

 In April 2010, following HP's acquisition of 3Com Corporation, HP combined the ProCurve and 3Com entities as HP Networking.